Can I write for COVID-19 Africa Watch?

 Yes, we pay journalists for original reporting.
-Please inquire for specific rates, as fees vary depending on the kind of article we are commissioning.
+Our current rate is US$250.
 Rates will be confirmed by COVID-19 Africa Watch in advance of acceptance for submission and payment will be issued following publication.
-Our preferred payment method is PayPal.
+In some cases, international transfer fees may apply to payments.

 Please note, payment is only for original reporting that is exclusive to COVID-19 Africa Watch.
 Of course, we encourage contributors to promote their articles for our site in other media, both traditional and social, with appropriate references back to COVID-19 Africa Watch.